Rriik/OFS-script-statistics/README.md

 end
 ```

-## Notes and known issues
+## Notes
-- The extension is not highly optimized in terms of loop operations, but should be
+- The extension is not highly optimized in terms of loop operations, but that should not be a problem.
+Benchmark reporting is included in the extension logs, and using the example script showcased above, it is able to refresh statistics for ~250 actions in around 7 ms. The stats are only refreshed when certain conditions are met as explained in the features, so this should not have an impact on GUI performance.
-- Upon initial startup
+- Upon initial startup, the statistics get refreshed multiple times as the editor loads the various scripts written for a project.
+This behavior does not repeat after initialization or when reloading the extension.